marigold-dev/dune-starter-training/README.md

 > `dune build @fmt --auto-promote` is a must-have command for a pre-commit hook!

+If you are checking that the code is properly formatted, simply do not promote the result, using `dune build @fmt`.

 ## Create a first library

 1. Create a `lib` directory